Newtown area graffiti and street art: Commercialisation

 In mid-2009, artists associated with Sydney company, "Mr Perso & Detch", to execute a commissioned "guerilla" graffiti campaign on behalf of Warner Music to promote the album, 21st Century Breakdown, by American rock band, Green Day.
 The campaign included large painted images in several locations in Newtown and Surry Hills, and the painting of approximately eighty stencils in skate parks around the Sydney city area.
 The large images depicted the artwork and title of the album; however, at least two of the Newtown murals were soon defaced as a protest by locals, who sprayed over the slogan "CA$h Cow".
 Sydney City Council, which has incorporated policies aimed at discouraging "graffiti", was reported to be investigating the matter.

-Protest graffiti continues in 2018 with the defacing of Coca Cola advertising on the railway bridge, Enmore Rd, Newtown.
-The advert, a commercial stencil transfer, drew attention from locals apposed to mega corporates like Coca-Cola Amatil using Newtown spaces for product advertising.
+Protest graffiti continues in 2018 with the defacing of Coca-Cola advertising on the railway bridge, Enmore Rd, Newtown.
+The advert, a commercial stencil transfer, drew attention from locals opposed to corporations including Coca-Cola Amatil using Newtown spaces for product advertising.
 Social media proved a hotbed for discussion on the matter with deep divisions of people posting both support for the defacing and others defending the ad.